filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       # type: int64
       #MaxConcurrentDealSize = 0

+      # DenyUnknownClients determines the default behaviour for the deal of clients which are not in allow/deny list
+      # If True then all deals coming from unknown clients will be rejected.
+      #
+      # type: bool
+      #DenyUnknownClients = false

     [Market.StorageMarketConfig.IPNI]
       # Disable set whether to disable indexing announcement to the network and expose endpoints that
       # allow indexer nodes to process announcements.
 Default: False